QTM350/-ACCENTing-AWS_Transcribe-Accuracy-Code/README.md

 ### ttsreader.com

 We decided to use ttsreader.com for converting our original transcripts to speech due to the service’s “natural multilingual voice” feature.
 This webpage offers male & female voices, in different accents and different languages.
-Our project limited the speeches to female voices to limit the external noise that may have arisen from our analysis.
+It also allowed us to export and save the synthesized speech from our data text.
+Our project limited the speeches to female voices to minimize the external noise that may have arisen from our analysis.

 ![tss](pics/tts_reader.jpg)